Beach: yes, short area (in city).

 Here you can find: Church of St. Margaret of Antioch, Monastery of Reformed Franciscan Friars Minor, Palazzo with porticoes, Belforte Tower and Castle.

 Important!
-All the rumours about the limit on visitors of Cinque Terre in 2019 are fake!
+All the rumours about the limit on visitors of Cinque Terre in 2020 are fake!
 Officially announced: the park is open for tourists with no restrictions!
 Just check the status of trails.

 Places to visit in Cinque Terre